File and Folder Properties

 Read is implied by Write. |

-Click the delete icon to the right of an account or group in the list if you want to stop setting privileges for it directly on this file or folder.
+Click the delete icon to the right of a user account or group in the list if you want to stop setting privileges for it directly on this file or folder.

-Give File Privileges To an Account or Group
+Give File Privileges To a User Account or Group

-Select an account or group under Groups and Accounts on the left, and then set Allow or Deny for their privileges listed on the right.
+Select a user account or group under Groups and Accounts on the left, and then set Allow or Deny for each type of privilege listed on the right.
+When you have completed your selections, select Save.

-Note: Privileges set on an account or group may remain listed even after that account or group is deleted from Symphony, since this does not automatically remove privileges assigned to them.
+Note: Privileges set on a user account, group, or tenant may remain listed even after the user, group, or tenant is deleted from Symphony: deletion does not automatically remove privileges assigned to them.

 For more information, see: